HablaFlow

 Dude / Old man (affectionate) (Brazil)

-HablaFlow translates with authentic slang like "Mano" — not robotic textbook Spanish.
+HablaFlow translates with authentic phrasing like "Mano" — not robotic textbook Portuguese.

 Try Free — 10 Translations